kernelci/kernelci-project/kernelci.org/content/en/intro/platform-testing.md

 1. Contributing your tests results to our common results [database](/components/kcidb).
 You will only contribute the tests results you want to make public.
 There is no requirement from KernelCI to share private tests you don't want to(eg. on pre-release hardware).
 2. Optionally listening to [test events](https://github.com/kernelci/kernelci-pipeline/blob/main/tools/example_api_events.py) from Maestro to frequently pick up kernel artifacts to test.
 Maestro will pull and build a number of git trees every hour.
 You can listen and chose the kernels you want to test.

 This option gives you flexibility and control in what and how to test.
 It requires maintenance of your own CI/test system, so will be more costly than just maintaining a KernelCI lab.
-However, it might be only option for some companies with strict IT policies.
+It is the right option if you already run an established CI system for kernel testing.

 ## Option 3: Contract hardware lab services